ietf-rats-wg/eat/draft-ietf-rats-eat.md

 3 - Secure-Restricted:
-: Entities at this level must meet the criteria defined in section 4 of FIDO Allowed Restricted Operating Environments {{FIDO.AROE}}.
+: Entities at this level must meet the criteria defined in Section 4 of FIDO Allowed Restricted Operating Environments {{FIDO.AROE}}.
 Examples include TEE's and schemes using virtualization-based security.
-Like the FIDO security goal, security at this level is aimed at defending well against large-scale network/remote attacks against the entity.
+Security at this level is aimed at defending against large-scale network/remote attacks against the entity.

 4 - Hardware:
 : Entities at this level must include substantial defense against physical or electrical attacks against the entity itself.
-It is assumed any potential attacker has captured the entity and can disassemble it.
+It is assumed the potential attacker has captured the entity and can disassemble it.
 Examples include TPMs and Secure Elements.

 The entity should claim the highest security level it achieves and no higher.
 This set is not extensible so as to provide a common interoperable description of security level to the Relying Party.
-If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.
+If a particular use case considers this claim to be inadequate, it can define its own proprietary claim.
 It may consider including both this claim as a coarse indication of security and its own proprietary claim as a refined indication.

-This claim is not intended as a replacement for a proper security certification scheme such as those based on FIPS 140 {{FIPS-140}} or those based on Common Criteria {{Common.Criteria}}.
-The claim made here is solely a self-claim made by the Attester.
+This claim is not intended as a replacement for a formal security certification scheme, such as those based on FIPS 140 {{FIPS-140}} or those based on Common Criteria {{Common.Criteria}}.
+See {{dloas}}.

 ~~~~CDDL
 {::include nc-cddl/security-level.cddl}